monmima/laravel-tutorial-by-brad-traversy-step-by-step-v2/README.md

 - 01.26.00.
 Handling non-existent IDs for existing routes or route-model binding.

 - 01.28.30.
-Creating components and using props.
+Creating a component and using props.

+- 01.30.45.
+Creating a component with a slot.

+- 01.32.00.
+Creating a component with a slot.